top of page

 One primary objective of the FamilySearch family tree is to create one profile for every person who has ever lived.
 Not 15-100 profiles for the same individual.

-Since 2012, FamilySearch has constantly worked to make this process easier.
-Nevertheless, it requires family historians around the world to make that happen.
+Since 2012, FamilySearch has worked to make this process easier.
+Nevertheless, it requires family historians worldwide to make that happen.

 FamilySearch Tracks All Changes

 To achieve their objective, we must understand that we're not working on separate family trees on the FamilySearch platform.
-Instead, we work in a collaborative environment because the family tree is Open-Edit.
-Meaning, anybody can change the information on the family tree.
+Instead, we work in a collaborative environment because the family tree is Open-Edit, meaning anybody can change its information.

 This collaborative effort helps reduce duplicate research.
 Every descendant of Ithamar Comfort will no longer need to visit the Canadian Archive to look at the same record.
-Instead, One relative does the research, puts it on the FamilySearch family tree, and every descendant benefits.
+Instead, one relative puts the research on the FamilySearch family tree, and every descendant benefits.

 Tracking the changes in an open-edit environment is excellent for genealogy research.